datahub-project/datahub/metadata-ingestion/transformers.md

 ### Mark dataset status

-If you would like to stop a dataset from appearing in the UI then you need to mark the status of the dataset
+If you would like to stop a dataset from appearing in the UI then you need to mark the status of the dataset as removed.
+You can use this transformer after filtering for the specific datasets that you want to mark as removed.

 ```yaml
 transformers:
   - type: "mark_dataset_status"